 Not eligible Projects: still under construction; projects completed prior to five years from the Design Awards Program year (25 year submittals exempt from date requirement); non-sustainable projects; projects constructed of stone, clay brick, clay brick veneer, brick block, tilt-up, rammed earth, or precast panels simulating concrete masonry units or any other materials simulating concrete masonry units.

 A single outstanding project in each category may be selected as a Grand Award winner by the Jury to receive the Concrete Masonry Award Sculpture.
-At the discretion of the Jury, two additional distinguished projects may be recognized; one with an Honor Award and one with a Merit Award.
+At the discretion of the Jury, two additional distinguished awards, Honor and Merit, may be presented to an undetermined number of projects.
 Only one project may be awarded the 25 Year Award.